No two days […] are ever the same. There is always something fresh to admire. – Tom Weir

 And I photographed it before turning it over and helping it on its way.

 The dor beetle population nationally has been badly affected by pesticide-treated grass.
-The chemical passes through the cow’s system and ends up in its dung, still active, and then the beetles are then killed off by processing the dung.
+The chemical passes through the cow’s system and ends up in its dung, still active, and then the beetles are killed off by processing the dung.
 They are such necessary species: not on the face of it as photogenic a poster-creature as the polar bear (unless you turn them over), but absolutely essential in the UK system to help get rid of all the dung that is produced.
 Which is a lot.

-This beautiful moth which I think might be a poplar grey was sitting out the day on a rock by stile; such extraordinary patterns.
+This beautiful moth which I think might be a poplar grey was sitting out the day on a rock by a stile; such extraordinary patterns.

-As we neared the end of the loch the wind picked up, and the sky grew a lot darker.
+As we neared the end of the loch the wind picked up, and the sky grew significantly darker.
 It suited the ruined house which at one time must have had a spectacular view out over Ardlui.
 There is a summertime-only ferry which can be called over from Ardlui by raising a buoy on a rope to the top of a small flagpole to alert the water taxi to cross the loch and pick you up.

 At last there was one final view back over Loch Lomond,

 and then we moved north away from the water, and started the long uphill climb through Glen Falloch out to Crianlarich.
 Lomond is such a long loch, that after 40km the wide spaces and hillsides seemed a real novelty.